hgaibor/AutoHotkey-HGE-Scripts/USAGE-GUIDE.md

 Section to define browsers profiles that will be used by `[ShowOrRunWebSite]` and `[ShowOpenWebSiteWithInput]` sections/fucntions to reduce repetitive code.
 `New window` and `new tag` arguments are saved on specific variables to allow more flexibility among different browsers

-Define different profiles by changing the first part of the name, before the - character, **DO NOT delete the rest of the variable name**
+Define different profiles by changing the first part of the name, before the `-` character, **Remove [] brackets and DO NOT delete the rest of the variable name**

 ### Variables description
 - **[Default]-DefinedBrowserExe=** (Required) --> Executable file path for your browser, like `C:\Program Files\Google\Chrome\Application\chrome.exe`